 Millet is an ancient grain perhaps best known as an ingredient in birdseed.

 However, it has been a part of human cuisine for thousands of years and is considered a staple ingredient in India, China, Africa, Ethiopia, Nigeria and other parts of the world.

-Although it’s thought of as a grain, millet is a seed that’s classified as a pseudo-grain.
-It’s recognized as a whole grain because it’s consumed in a similar way (23).
+Although it’s thought of as a cereal, millet is a grain that’s classified as a pseudocereal.
+Some believe it to be a whole-grain cereal because it’s consumed in a similar way (23).

 Barley is a versatile cereal grain that has been consumed for thousands of years.